apache/nuttx/Documentation/platforms/arm/mps/boards/mps2-an500/index.rst

 ===============

 1. Configuring and running
-  1.1 Single Core

    Configuring NuttX and compile:
-   $ ./tools/configure.sh -l mps3-an547:nsh
+   $ ./tools/configure.sh -l mps2-an500:nsh
    $ make
    Running with qemu
-   $ qemu-system-arm -M mps3-an547 -nographic -kernel nuttx.bin
+   $ qemu-system-arm -M mps2-an500 -nographic -kernel nuttx.bin

 Debugging with QEMU
 ===================